Red-Teaming for Inducing Societal Bias in Large Language Models: Limitations

 \section{Limitations}

-We applied the BiasKG method specifically to induce social bias in language models.
+We applied the BiasKG method specifically to induce social bias in language models, limited to the choice of protected groups investigated by our chosen datasets.
+While BBQ and DTS cover a wide range of protected groups --- BBQ in particular is generated with automatic methods to ensure an even distribution of bias analysis --- there are other potential social biases not included in our analysis.
+Since we derive our knowledge graph from the Social Bias Inference Corpus (SBIC), the efficacy of our method is also dependent on the information in the knowledge graph.

 Further investigations are necessary to determine its effectiveness for addressing other types of biases, such as bias in healthcare and finance.
+A new knowledge graph would also need to be constructed for such domain-specific biases, although it would be easy to construct with our methodology as long as the stereotypes exist in natural language statements.

 Another limitation is the choice of embedding model, \texttt{text-embedding-ada-002} is relatively low performing in semantic similarity benchmarks such as MTEB \cite{muennighoff-etal-2023-mteb}.
 While there were other options for embedding model choice, our paper is meant to establish a proof of concept for this methodology, and text-embedding-ada-002 was sufficient for our purposes.